 The process of micro-deformation is shown schematically in Figure 5.23.
 Diagram a) in the figure shows the coating atop an alloy that had formed due to zinc penetration.
+The coating is intact and continuous.
 In b), the force of repeated welds has caused the coating to break.
 These cracks are formed due to the unique situation of having a very hard layer supported by a much softer layer underneath.
 Heat and pressure from further welding causes the brass alloy underneath the coating to become forged into the cracks which pushed the coating aside.
 Figure 5.23c) shows the electrode surface after micro-deformation has taken place.
-The newly exposed area and enlargement are roughly quantified by xI and x2, where the associated length reduction is expressed as h.
+The newly exposed area and enlargement are roughly quantified by x1 and x2, where the associated length reduction is expressed as h, where h_o is the initial alloy thickness.
 In practice, the thickness of the alloy layer and penetration of the coating was not uniform across the electrode surface and so becomes difficult to predict.